clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 the symbol of Christianity, represents the ecliptic, the circular path of the Sun.
 A planisphere is a map of the starry night sky.
 A planisphere also doubles as a time of year calendar.
 On the planisphere along with the stars is drawn the ecliptic — the apparent path the Sun takes through the stars during the year.
 On the planisphere the ecliptic is close to a circle.
 You can divide the planisphere into the four seasons of the year by drawing a cross on it.
-Thus you end up with a cross with a circle in the middle.
+Thus, you end up with a cross with a circle in the middle.
 The Cross on top of Goleta Presbyterian Church has the traditional circle in the middle of it.